koushik514/mobiquity/README.md

 APIException is thrown, in case if file has invalid values.

 Solution Details :
 To achieve this solution, I implemented "Strategy" Design pattern through the use of 'Comparator'.
 Using Comparator, I was able to sort the data set using custom comparision operations.
+Using Comparator would result in better performance and reduction of boiler plate code since there would be no necessity of iterating over the data set for sorting.

 Testing